-Christopher Sorenson recently wrote a compelling piece in the Star Tribune about child protection and how only extreme cases of child abuse make the news or public awareness.
+Christopher Sorenson wrote a compelling piece in the Star Tribune about child protection and how only extreme cases of child abuse make the news or public awareness.

 Speaking of under-appreciated social workers, Chris writes; “On a daily basis these folks see what none of us wants to see – children being destroyed by neglect, physical and sexual abuse, and …, Our dirty secret in Minnesota and in this country is the abuse and neglect of children that continues each and every day”.